Figure 1: An SAASim

-Open SAACR_FileGenerator and create a program matching your intended configuration.
+From SAASuite 3.x or newer, open FileGenerator by clicking on the Configure Logger Program button.
+Create a program matching your intended configuration.
 Ensure that the COM ports and the data logger type correctly match the intended installation configuration.
 The values in the Serial Number fields should match the serial numbers of the ShapeArray's used in the intended installation configuration.

 Figure 3: SAACR_FileGenerator

 Physically label where the specific ShapeArrays are setup to be read from so that in the field the appropriate ShapeArray is connected to the appropriate SAA232 or SAA232-5 interface port.
 In the field, if the wrong ShapeArray is connected to any of the SAA232s or SAA232-5 ports, then no data will be recorded.
 If the ShapeArrays are already installed, then it is vital to know what ShapeArray is where.

 Once you have completed the program, click the Generate File button.
 Name the file and click the OK button.
 For further assistance, please refer to the FileGenerator manual.

 Step 2 - Use LoggerNet to Load the Program File onto the Logger